 |---|---|

-| Transparent billing for weekly recording budgets | 1 minute = 1 credit.
-Free ($0) / Starter ($15) / Pro ($29).
+| Transparent billing for weekly recording budgets | 1 minute = 1 credit. $1 3-day trial / Starter ($15) / Pro ($29).
 No surprise multipliers on long-form content. |

 | Social scheduling included at Starter — not Pro-gated | Schedule clips to LinkedIn, TikTok, YouTube Shorts, Instagram Reels, X from one view at $15 Starter.
-Most competitors gate scheduling behind their $29 Pro tier. |
+Many tools gate scheduling behind a higher-priced Pro tier. |

 | AI B-Roll matching on Starter | Static talking-head podcasts transform into visually dynamic clips — without paying up a tier. |

-| Capacity on Pro plan | 350 minutes/month on the $29 Pro plan — roughly 17% more than 300-credit competitors at the same price. |
+| Capacity on Pro plan | 300 minutes/month on the $29 Pro plan — plus 20 hours of live clipping at the same price.
+Need more?
+Ultra at $49/month unlocks 500 minutes and 50 hours of live. |

 | 11 animated caption styles | Podcaster-friendly styles: Hormozi (business), MrBeast (retention), Cinematic (narrative), Clean (news-style), plus more. |